-Any unfinished class work is considered homework.
+Heritage - Williams has the belief that students need time at home to build family relationships, and therefore doesn't assign homework.
+However, if a student doesn't finish work during their school time, any unfinished class work is considered homework.
 If a student misses an assignment due to illness or other family problems, he/she is responsible to get the assignments from the teacher, or from another student to get the work they missed.
 Parents can help their children by arranging a quiet, comfortable place at home for the students to work and by checking to see that assignments are completed.
-Please check with your child's teacher about his/her homework policy.
-Parents are encouraged to provide time and a quiet study area for their children to complete homework activities.